 We are going to explain now how to access your New Relic APM account from the Cloudways console and cover some common questions.

-New Relic is deployed to all servers but left in disabled state.
+Log into the Cloudways Platform with your credentials.
+New Relic is deployed to all servers but is left in a disabled state.
 Before you can use it, you need to enable it.
-You can disable it again any time in case you don’t need it.
+You can disable it again anytime in case you don’t need it.

-Tap on “Servers” on the top menu bar and select the target server on which you want to enable New Relic.
+Click on Servers in the top menu bar and select the target server on which you want to enable New Relic.

 - This will launch New Relic APM in a new browser tab.